gwalliman/genost_interpreter/README.md

 This means that the first line of every program must be the opening brace ({) of the main body, and the last line of every program must be the close brace (})

-Bodies have variable scopes, although this is only pertinent for the main body, and for method bodies.
+Bodies have variable scopes.
 Variables declared within a body belong to that body's scope and are accessible by any child bodies within that body.
 A parent body cannot, however, access variables declared within a child body.
 Effectively, this gives us a semi-dynamic scope.
 A child body within a parent body has access to both its own local variables and the parent body's variables.
 This continues for as deep as the child bodies are defined.
-However, a body cannot access the variables of a body that is not its ancestor, even if that non-ancestor body has called it.
+However, a body cannot access the variables of a body that is not its ancestor, even if that non-ancestor body has called it (so the scoping is not truly dynamic)

 Note that methods can be declared anywhere, including inside other method bodies.
 However, all methods are accessible from everywhere in the program.